Wellness is a habit of mind, body & spirit

 Wellness is freedom from physical discomfort and enjoying a long, healthy life.
 Wellness can be knowing you have a strategy for dealing with stressful situations, or actually enjoying a healthier diet.
 Practicing mindfulness and spending time in nature are proven ways to enhance well-being, according to a 2018 study in Science Daily.

 At Cultivate, promoting wellness is the source of all that we do.
 It’s a philosophy that drives the farmers nurturing the land on which our hemp crops are grown, as well as the laboratory technicians and manufacturing experts who develop our customized formulations.

 What is wellness?
 Self-discovery begins right where you are today.
-Explore the Cultivate selection of phytocannabinoid rich (full spectrum) hemp oil products.
+Explore the Cultivate selection of phytocannabinoid rich (full spectrum) hemp extract products.

 Cultivate’s custom formulations are based on broad-spectrum hemp oil.
 This means that the oil contains a full range of the cannabinoids and compounds in the hemp plant.
 Compared to synthetic or isolated cannabinoids, the cannabinoids in full-spectrum hemp oil have been shown to be synergistic, able to work cooperatively with the body’s natural systems.

 The phytocannabinoid-rich hemp oils used in our products are derived from organic hemp that is grown by farmers who share Cultivate’s commitment to responsibly sourced plants, supplying organic-certified hemp whenever possible.
 There is no tetrahydrocannabinol (“THC”) in our formulas.
 All of our cannabinoid products are chemically analyzed by third-party laboratories to ensure consistency.

 The phytocompounds in our products are thought to promote wellness in the ways Mother Nature intended.
 Hemp seed oil also contains essential amino and fatty acids, vitamins, zinc, magnesium and beta carotene.